 - A. The Board of Selectmen may direct the Town Administrator to conduct a study of salary levels and may make adjustment recommendations to the Board of Selectmen at least every three (3) years.
-Implementation of adjustments are subject to the availability of funds. - B. The Board of Selectmen may assign each position level to to a grade a pay range based upon the relationship to other levels positions as defined in the position levelWage Classification plan and by market data.

-- C. Those personnel whose position is within the wage classification system may receive step increases on their anniversary date.
+Implementation of adjustments are subject to the availability of funds. - B. The Board of Selectmen may assign each position- to a grade based upon the relationship to other positions as defined in the Wage Classification plan and by market data. - C. Those personnel whose position is within the wage classification system may receive step increases on their anniversary date.
 The anniversary date is the date of hire or of the most recent change in position status. - D. The Board of Selectmen will determine an employee's initial placement in the wage classification system based upon their level of education and experience as it relates to the position they are filling. - E. Eligibility for step increases is based upon an employee's performance evaluations as well as availability of funding - F. The Wage Classification System may be adjusted annually to compensate for COLA increases.
 If COLA increases are granted the steps will be adjusted on a specified date for all positions.

-8.034 APPOINTMENT.
+8.04 APPOINTMENT.